Does Hebrews 1:8 prove that Jesus is God?

 • “One theos” (1 Cor 8:6).

-The reason many translations of the writings of the ancient fathers translate theos as “God” when referring to the Son is that the translators are Trinitarians, meaning that they accept the Trinity doctrine, which describes Jesus as co-equal with the Almighty Father; the Unconditional Cause of all things.
+The reason many translations of the writings of the ancient fathers translate theos as “God” when referring to the Son is that the translators accept the Trinity doctrine, which describes Jesus as co-equal with the Almighty Father; the Unconditional Cause of all things.
+Such translations, therefore, are apply the Trinity doctrine but do not reflect the literal meaning of the text, and they should not be used as proof that the church fathers believed in the Trinity doctrine.

 It is not easy to reflect the ancient meaning of the term theos in modern languages:

 To translate the phrase “the only true theos” as “the only true God” is illogical because the word “God” is not a category name; it identifies one specific Being: Only one God exists.
-It would have been more logical to translate the phrase “the only true theos” simply as “God.”
+It would have been more logical to simply translate the entire phrase “the only true theos” as “God.”

 One option is to translate Ignatius as saying that the Father is “the only true god” and the Son is “our god,” without capitalization.
 That may perhaps reflect the ancient meaning of the term theos better.